Go to content

 Q2.
 How is customer onboarding implemented?

 Although there is no one-size-fits-all when it comes to customer onboarding implementation, the best way to do it is to standardize as much of the process as possible without sacrificing personalization.
-An onboarding LMS is usually the best approach as it helps you achieve both things.
+An onboarding LMS or learning platform is usually the best approach as it helps you achieve both things.

 Q3.
 Who should own customer onboarding?